Tom-Langford/shopify-product-webhook/README.md

 ## Overview

 This webhook is called by a Mechanic task when Shopify products are created or updated.
-It generates HTML product descriptions and returns them to Mechanic, which then updates Shopify.
+It generates plain text product descriptions and returns them to Mechanic, which then updates Shopify.

 **Important**: This webhook does NOT write to Shopify directly.
 All Shopify updates happen in Mechanic using GraphQL.